Harold Castro Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.
+- The Mets pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Mets have the 23rd-ranked team ERA across all league pitching staffs (4.62).
+- The Mets have the 21st-ranked team ERA across all MLB pitching staffs (4.57).

-- The Mets allow the fourth-most home runs in baseball (70 total, 1.4 per game).
+- The Mets surrender the fourth-most home runs in baseball (72 total, 1.4 per game).

-- The Mets are sending Scherzer (3-2) to the mound to make his eighth start of the season.
-He is 3-2 with a 4.01 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Verlander (2-2) gets the starting nod for the Mets in his fifth start of the season.
+He has a 3.60 ERA in 25 2/3 innings pitched, with 20 strikeouts.

-- The righty's last appearance was on Sunday against the Cleveland Guardians, when he tossed six scoreless innings while giving up three hits.
+- In his last appearance on Sunday, the righty tossed eight innings against the Cleveland Guardians, allowing one earned run while surrendering three hits.

-- The 38-year-old has put up a 4.01 ERA and 8.3 strikeouts per nine innings in seven games this season, while allowing a batting average of .221 to his opponents.
+- The 40-year-old has put up an ERA of 3.60, with 7.2 strikeouts per nine innings, in four games this season.
+Opponents are batting .198 against him.

 © 2023 Data Skrive.
 All rights reserved.